The Man From UNCLE

 guys on a global scale.
 If the international organization was responsible for

-this crime wave, they were operating here without HIS permission or cooperation.
+this crime wave, they were operating here without HIS permission or

 "Did you contact the local UNCLE